jmmcd/jmmcd.github.com/_posts/2024-03-03-whats-your-pdoom-ai-risk-ai-safety.md

 But for me, all of this discussion about specific scenarios misses the point.
 It's a bit like pitting a very good chess player against the world champion.
 Can we describe the specific moves the champion will use to win?
 Can the other player know exactly how they will lose, before the game starts?
 Not really.
 But they'll still lose.

-(Christianini also wrote that "it is important to maintain a sense of proportion" - but since we are talking about sudden human extinction, I think we should interpret this as a call for immediate and drastic action.)
+(Christianini also wrote "it is important to maintain a sense of proportion", but this is just dressing up as an adult.
+Since we are talking about sudden human extinction, maintaining a sense of proportion ought to mean taking immediate and drastic action.)